dantosXD/coastaldraftlines/src/pages/index.md

           Get professional servicing or repairs garunteed to make the poured product taste the way the creators intended.

-24 hour emergency repair service offered.
+          We offer 24 hour emergency repair service offered.

-          For emergencies cal 207-555-5555 for pricing and availability, for everyone thing else:
+          For emergencies call 207-555-5555 for availability and pricing, for everyone thing else: